 Love for God’s Word

 Teach them to memorize God’s Word, sing hymns and spiritual songs together, pray together and most importantly share the Gospel with them time and time again.
-Preach the Gospel to them and pray for the salvation of their souls.
+We can’t save our children but we can preach the Gospel to them and pray for the salvation of their souls.

 This quote from Charles Spurgeon was shared from when he overheard his mom praying for the salvation of her children: